Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     you get output from a new algorithm, the first thing to do is to listen to the output - is it any good?
-In some stages of development, such evaluations are an ongoing process; tweak a parameter and listen how it affects the output.
-In early development, listening is in practice also a sanity check;
+In some stages of development, such evaluations are an ongoing process; tweak a parameter and listen to how it affects the output.
+In early development, listening is in practice, also a sanity check;
-    programming errors often cause bad distortions on the output, which can be caught by listening.
+    programming errors often cause bad distortions in the output, which can be caught by listening.
 -   *When publishing results* and *at later stages of development*, it is usually necessary to evaluate quality in a more formal manner.